 When cutting heat transfer materials that vary in thickness, it’s a good idea to keep different size blades available.
-A blade holder keeps the blade secure and makes it easier to change blades when necessary.
+A blade holder keeps your vinyl cutter blade secure and makes it easier to change blades when necessary.

 Adjustable to give you depth options according to your materials.

 Having an extra blade holder is a great way to keep different size blades available when you need them.

 Label each blade holder with the size of the blade so that there is no guessing when you need it.